hashicorp/terraform-ls/docs/commands.md

  - `v` - describes version of the format; Will be used in the future to communicate format changes.
  - `callers` - array of any modules found in the workspace which call the module in question
    - `uri` - URI of the directory (absolute path)
-   - `rel_path` - path relative to the module in question, suitable to display in any UI elements

 ```json
 {